 Europeans Leave Their Mark

-The VOC also began to import large numbers of slaves, primarily from Madagascar and Indonesia.
+The VOC also began to import large numbers of enslaved people, primarily from Madagascar and Indonesia.
 With this additional labour, not only was South Africa’s population mix broadened but the areas occupied by the VOC were expanded further north and east, where clashes with the Khoekhoen were inevitable.
 The beleaguered Khoekhoen were driven from their traditional lands, decimated by introduced diseases and destroyed by superior weapons when they fought back – which they did in a number of major wars and with guerrilla resistance that continued into the 19th century.
-Most survivors were left with no option but to work for the Europeans in an arrangement that hardly differed from slavery.
-Over time, the Khoe-San, their European overseers and the imported slaves mixed, with the offspring of these unions forming the basis for modern South Africa’s coloured population.
+Most survivors were left with no option but to work for the Europeans in an arrangement that hardly differed from enslavement.
+Over time, the Khoe-San, their colonial European overseers and the imported enslaved people mixed, with the offspring of these unions forming the basis for modern South Africa’s mixed population.

 As the burghers continued to expand into the rugged hinterlands of the north and east, many began to take up a semi-nomadic pastoralist lifestyle, in some ways not so far removed from that of the Khoekhoen whom they were displacing.
 In addition to their herds, a family might have had a wagon, a tent, a Bible and a couple of guns.
 As they became more settled, a mud-walled cottage would be built – frequently located, by choice, days of hard travel away from the nearest European.
 These were the first of the Trekboers (Wandering Farmers; later shortened to Boers) – completely independent of official control, extraordinarily self-sufficient and isolated.
 Their harsh lifestyle produced courageous individualists, but also a people with a narrow view of the world, whose only source of written knowledge was often the Bible.